thaisvergani/Upcoming-Movies/README.md

 ## Features

-- See a list of upcoming movies - including the movies' name, poster or backdrop image, genre and release date.
-The list should not be limited to only the first 20 movies as returned by the API.
+- See a list of upcoming movies - including the movies' name, backdrop image, genre and release date.
+- Infinite scroll to not limit the list.
 - Select a specific movie to see its details (name, poster image, genre, overview and release date).
 - Search for movies by entering a partial or full movie name.

 ## Architecture